ErezSo/hashing-service/README.md

 # Hashing Service

 Store assets in a file system with the asset's modified hash as a key.
-POST `/save_asset`.
+The POST endpoint `/save_asset` expect to recieve a body with an "asset" key and the actual asset as a value.

 Fetch an asset from the file system with the returned modified key that was recieved after storing.
-GET `/fetch_asset/:hash`.
+The GET endpoint `/fetch_asset/:hash` expects to recieve as a parameter the modified hash that was returned from the `/save_asset` endpoint.

 ### Installation